 How can Spaces influence Balance in Art?

-- Elements need to be placed left and right or top and bottom or even diagonally to have balance.
-If forms or shapes kept only on one side, it can disturb the balance.
+- Elements must be placed left and right, top and bottom, or even diagonally, to have balance.
+If forms or shapes are kept only on one side, it can disturb the balance.

-- Background space and foreground space also need to be visually even to have balance.
+- Background and foreground space also needs to be visually even to balance.

-It would be best to remember that elements not alone balance themselves, but another element of art can also balance them.
+It would be best to remember that elements not alone balance themselves; another element of art can also balance them.
 Let me explain.

-Value in an Art can balance texture, and one side of the picture can have a heavy texture equated by mild value on the other side of the artwork.
-Color in Art can balance the line or forms balance.
+Value in Art can balance texture, and one side of the picture can have a heavy texture equated by mild value on the other side of the artwork.
+Color in Art can balance the line or form balance.

-You can test for yourself to understand how art elements can balance each other in an artwork.
+You can test yourself to understand how art elements can balance each other in an artwork.

-Balance is one of the fundamental principles of art, which makes art meaningful and presentable.
+Balance is one of art’s fundamental principles, making art meaningful and presentable.
 That does not mean all artwork needs to be balanced.

 In the digital world, balance is used in web and graphic designs and is of paramount importance.